Suryesh/Algopwn/README.md

 **Algopwn — Algolia API Key Analyzer & (authorized) Exploiter**

-Algopwn helps security researchers and bug-bounty hunters quickly audit Algolia API keys, determine their ACLs, enumerate indexes, and — if explicitly authorized — perform a controlled PoC update (non-destructive by design except where explicitly requested by the user).
-After a successful update the tool prints a PoC verification URL you can open in a browser.
+Algopwn helps security practitioners quickly assess Algolia API key exposures.
+The tool prompts for App ID and API key, fetches key metadata and ACLs, and classifies keys as informative (read-only) or sensitive (modifiable).
+For sensitive keys, Algopwn lists indexes, fetches index data and settings, and — only after interactive confirmation — can apply a reversible PoC update and print a copy-paste verification URL.

 > ⚠️ **Important**: Only use Algopwn against applications you own or have explicit written permission to test (bug bounty scope, pentest engagement, etc.).
 Misuse may be illegal and unethical.